COMPULSORY BASIC TRAINING (CBT)

 Once you have completed the 5 elements your instructor will discuss with you how the day went and if you are considered safe to go out and continue to gain experience out on the road on your own, you will be issued with a DL196 CBT certificate.

 If you do not manage to satisfactorily complete all 5 elements in one day, your instructor will discuss with you what you will need to work on in order for you to satisfactorily complete the CBT and possibly discuss when you will be able to come back in to complete your training and gain your certificate.
+There will be a charge for any extra training required (Unfortunately our instructors do not work for free).
+The cost of any additional training will be discussed at the time of booking.

 The CBT certificate is valid for 2 years from the date of issue.
 You will not receive a reminder when it is about to expire, so its a good idea to put this in your future diary.
 If you wish to continue riding after the 2 years and you have not completed a full licence course and tests, you will need to complete the CBT course again.
 We employ a system that the DVSA call Client Centred Learning.
 This means that we don't need to teach you something that you already know as long as you can demonstrate that you do know it.
 With this style of learning it generally means that when you come back to us to re-do your CBT after 2 years, it generally does not take as long, but what it also means is that we get to add value to your riding in slightly more advance ways.